wangqinNick/tp/docs/DeveloperGuide.md

 As seen from the sequence diagram above, this is the flow of a Grade command.
 The GradeCommandParser parses the user's input, and assigns the relevant attributes in the Grade Command constructor, such as `moduleCredit` and `grade`
-When Grade Command is being executed,a CommandResult object is created that shows the user the result of the command through TextUi, using `showOutputToUser()`
+When Grade Command executes,a CommandResult object is created that shows the user the result of the command through TextUi, using `showOutputToUser()`

 Given below is an example usage scenario and how the grade feature behaves at each step.

 Step 1.
 The user launches the application.
 The user inputs `add -m CS2101` into ra.VI, as the user wants to note down a module named ‘CS2101’ and add it to their module list.
 This input is received by the Ui ,which processes it into a string.
-The string is parsed by the parser and allocates it to the AddCommand where it is added to the list of modules.
+The parser parses the string and allocates it to the AddCommand where it is added to the list of modules.

 Step 2.
 The user inputs `grade CS2101 4 A+`.
-Where the user input is parsed and allocated to by the parser to GradeCommand. `GradeCommand#execute()` is called and moduleManager checks if such a module exists in the user’s module list, then checks if the input grade is valid according to the NUS grading schematic and finally assigns the specific module , the grade and module credits.
+The parser parses and allocates the user input to GradeCommand. `GradeCommand#execute()` is called and moduleManager checks if such a module exists in the user’s module list, then checks if the input grade is valid according to the NUS grading schematic and finally assigns the specific module , the grade and module credits.

 Step 3.
 The `CommandResult` returns the success message to show the user that their module has successfully been graded.
 Otherwise, an exception message will be shown regarding the exception caught.

 ### Timetable Feature
-This feature is faciliatated by TimeTableManager and TimeTableCommand classes.
+TimeTableManager and TimeTableCommand classes facilitates this feature.
 Extending from the abstract TimeTableCommand class are the TimeTableAddCommand, TimeTableDeleteCommand and TimeTableViewCommand classes.
 This feature implements the following operations:
 * AddLesson - Add a Lesson to the timetable through `TimeTableManager.addLesson()`
 * DeleteLesson - Delete all associated Lessons from the timetable through `TaskManager.deleteLesson()`